 - All fields are not required, hence the None value on the Required for property (all fields are not mandatory to fill).

 - The requirement initials has a supplementary configuration on the length input of 1 to 4 characters.

 Click the '+' in the top right corner to create a new set.
 Creating a new set works the same as editing an existing one.

-First, we give our set a name and specify to which OU set it should apply.
-Then, we can get to configuring our user requirements.
+First, we give our set a name and specify to which organization unit(s) it would apply.

 - User type

 If custom user fields are needed, check Custom fields docs on how that can be configured.

 Specify which user type(s) the user requirement would apply to, Employee, Customer, or both.